MNicol1/capucine-et-tournesol/README.md

 ## Deployment

 Changes pushed to the `main` branch automatically redeploy the live site via GitHub Pages.
 This is handled through a GitHub Actions workflow (`.github/workflows/deploy.yml`).

+Test commit